yunguid/thru/README.md

 # My Application Portal

 This project merges two core functionalities:
-1. **Screenshot Processor**: Upload job-application screenshots, parse with an LLM, and store relevant job details in Supabase.
+1. **Screenshot Processor**: Upload job-application screenshots, parse with an LLM, and store relevant job details in MongoDB.
 2. **Quick Cover**: Generate quick cover letters with an LLM, referencing your resume data and relevant stats.

 ## Tech Stack